Innlandet-Fylkesarkiv/file-converter/README.md

 # 📖 Background
-This project is part of a collaboration with **[Innlandet County Archive](https://www.visarkiv.no/)** and is a Bachelor's thesis project for a [Bachelor's in Programming](https://www.ntnu.edu/studies/bprog) at the **[Norwegian University of Technology and Science (NTNU)](https://www.ntnu.edu/)**.
+This project is part of a collaboration with **[the Innlandet County Archive](https://www.visarkiv.no/)** and is a Bachelor's thesis project for a [Bachelor's in Programming](https://www.ntnu.edu/studies/bprog) at the **[Norwegian University of Technology and Science (NTNU)](https://www.ntnu.edu/)**.

 In Norway, the act of archiving is regulated by the Archives Act, which states that public bodies have a duty to register and preserve documents that are created as part of their activity [^1].
 As society is becoming more digitized so is information, and the documents that were previously physical and stored physically are now digital and stored digitally.
-Innlandet County Archive is an inter-municipal archive cooperation, that registers and preserves documents from 48 municipalities.
+The Innlandet County Archive is an inter-municipal archive cooperation, that registers and preserves documents from 48 municipalities.
 However, not all file types they receive are suitable for archiving as they run a risk of becoming obsolete.
-(For further reading see: [Obsolescence: File Formats and Software](https://dpworkshop.org/dpm-eng/oldmedia/obsolescence1.html)) Innlandet County Archive wished to streamline its conversion process into one application that could deal with a vast array of file formats.
+(For further reading see: [Obsolescence: File Formats and Software](https://dpworkshop.org/dpm-eng/oldmedia/obsolescence1.html)) The Innlandet County Archive wished to streamline its conversion process into one application that could deal with a vast array of file formats.
 Furthermore, archiving is based on the principles of accessibility, accountability and integrity, which is why this application also provides documentation of all changes made to files.

 Much like programmers and software developers, archivists believe in an open-source world.
-Therefore it would only be right for this program to be open source.
+Therefore it would only be right for this program to be open-source.

 [^1]: Kultur- og likestillingsdepartementet. *Lov om arkiv [arkivlova].* URL: https://lovdata.no/dokument/NL/lov/1992-12-04-126?q=arkivloven (visited on 17th Jan.
 2024).

 # ⏬ Install

 ## Install from source
+> [!NOTE]
+> Cloning **with** the Git submodules is required for the application to work.
+>If you did not clone the repository recursively or do not see the git submodules in your local repository we would suggest:
+> ```sh
+>   git submodule init
+>   git submodule update
+>```

 To download the application source code run:
  ```sh
   git clone --recursive https://github.com/larsmhaugland/file-converter.git